 Hannah and her siblings went four days with no food.
 As soon as we heard about their need, we reached out to you to help send them emergency food right away.
 Hannah is just 18 years old and is in charge of her siblings since her mother passed away and her father abandoned their family.
 Their story is heartbreaking.
 But also full of hope — because of you!
 Thank you for sending them the emergency food they needed!

-Another family that received food is single mom Haashini and her four daughter.
+Another family that received food is single mom Haashini and her four daughters.
 Haashini used to work as a maid in a family’s home.
 She used to feed her children with leftover food her employers gave her.
 But she hasn’t had work since the coronavirus pandemic began.
 Her children were hungry.
 But then you sent them emergency food!

 In Phnom Penh, you help children in rural villages go to school each year.
 And now, you’re providing handwashing stations to help them stay healthy and stop the spread of the coronavirus!